tamrat-ass/attendance-system/README.md

-# attendance_system
+# attendance-system
-this attendacne is for the test diployment
+for the attendance management system